Rezthecoder/netflixJP/README.md

-# netflixjp new update rez
+# netflixjp new update rezi